mozbrick/brick/tooltip/README.md

 __Note__: selectors can be any valid CSS selector that could be used in querySelectorAll on the document

+Can be set with the `target-selector` HTML attribute or the `targetSelector` JavaScript property.

 ## ___trigger-style___ / ___triggerStyle___

 Defines the type of interaction used to trigger the tooltip show/hide.